TRADITIONAL PLANT MEDICINES AS A SOURCE OF NEW DRUGS IN CURRENT TRENDSHTML Full Text

 |Vegetable of drugs||Animal drugs||Minerals of metals|

-Colchicum, Hemlock, Hyoscyamus, Hypercom, Ipecacunha, Lycopodium, Opium, Ergot, Thuja, Aconite,
+Colchicum, Hemlock, Hyoscyamus, Hypercom, Ipecacuanha, Lycopodium, Opium, Ergot, Thuja, Aconite, Nuxvomica.

-Sidha System of Medicine: The term “sidha “means achievements and “Sidhars” were saintly personalities, who attained proficiency in medicine through practice of Bhakthi and yoga 5.
-According to traditional belief Lord Shiva unfolded the knowledge of medicine to his parvathy which was then passed to siddhars.
-This is the system of prevedic period identified with Dravidian culture and it is largely therapeutic in nature.
+Siddha System of Medicine: The term “Siddha “means achievements and “Sidhars” were saintly personalities, who attained proficiency in medicine through a practice of Bhakthi and yoga 5.
+According to traditional belief, Lord Shiva unfolded the knowledge of medicine to his parvathy which was then passed to siddhars.
+This is the system of the prevedic period identified with Dravidian culture and it is largely therapeutic in nature.
 The literature of Sidha system is mostly in Tamil.
 A few natural drugs used in siddha system of medicine are: Abini (Papaver soniferum), Alari (Nerium indicum), Ethi (Strychnos nuxvomica), Gomathi (Datura indicum), Haikalli (Euphoribia), Ratha polam (Aloe - barbadensis)

 Naturopathy and Yoga: Naturopathy is not merely a system of treatment, but also a way of life, which is based on laws of nature.
-The attention is particularly paid to eating and living habits, adoption of purificatory measures use of hydro-therapy, mud packs, baths, massage, etc 6.
+The attention is particularly paid to eating, and living habits, adoption of purificatory measures use of hydro-therapy, mud packs, baths, massage, etc. 6.
 The system of yoga is as old as Ayurveda.
-The eight component of yoga are restraining of sense of organ, breathing exercises, contemplation, meditation and Samadhi.
-Yoga exercises have potential in improvement of better circulation of oxygenated blood in the body, restraining the sense organs, improvement of social and personal behaviour and induction of tranquillity and serenity in the mind.
+The eight component of yoga is restraining of sense of organ, breathing exercises, contemplation, meditation, and Samadhi.
+Yoga exercises have potential in the improvement of better circulation of oxygenated blood in the body, restraining the sense organs, improvement of social and personal behavior and induction of tranquillity and serenity in mind.

 Bach Flower Remedies: Bach flower remedies were discovered by Edward Bach, a physician in the early decades of the twentieth century.
 These include 38 remedies prepared from flowers of wild plants bushes or trees.
 The remedies are prescribed as per the patients’ state of mind as, depression, anger, feared.

-Aromatherapy: It is one of the most ancient healing arts and trace sits origin to 4500 BC when Egyptians used aromatic substances in medicines.
+Aromatherapy: It is one of the most ancient healing arts, and trace its origin to 4500 BC when Egyptians used aromatic substances in medicines.
 Greek also used plant essence for aromatic baths scented massage 7.
-In ayurvedic there is mention of scented baths (abhyanga).
-Professor Gantle Fosse, a French cosmetic chemist coined the term ‘Aromatherapy’ and described healing properties of essential oils.
+In Ayurvedic, there is mention of scented baths (abhyanga).
+Professor Gantle Fosse, a French cosmetic chemist, coined the term ‘Aromatherapy’ and described healing properties of essential oils.